bx2h/bx2h.Collections/README.md

 # bx2h.Collections

-A collection of useful extensions to Unity native collections
+A collection of useful extensions to Unity native collections.

 ## Installation